pdubz-sudo/machine-learning-kmeans-image-compression/README.md

 The recompression is 6 times smaller than the original image.

 ###########################################################
+There are 2 scripts in this repository.
+One manipulates the data using dataframs and the other one manipulates the color data with arraays.
+The end result is the same for both of them.

 I included a pdf file that shows the original image and all the cluster reconstructions going from 1-10 cluster.
 It goes from left to right all the way down to the final reconstructed image of 10 colors at the bottom.